 DNCCTOTAL is the total of DNC Charges paid by all Shippers.

-Credit of Excess Running Mismatch Charges

-Each Month, First Gas will credit each Shipper a share of the total Excess Running Mismatch Charges payable by all Shippers in respect of the previous Month, equal to:

-(ERMN + ERMP) × DDQSHIPPER ÷ DDQTOTAL

-where:

-ERMN is the total charges for Negative ERM payable by all Shippers;

-ERMP is the total charges for Positive ERM payable by all Shippers;

-DDQSHIPPER is the aggregate of a Shipper’s Daily Delivery Quantities (including under all that Shipper’s Supplementary Agreements, Existing Supplementary Agreements and Interruptible Agreements, if any) excluding all that Shipper’s Daily Delivery Quantities at Delivery Points where an OBA applies; and

-DDQTOTAL is the aggregate of all Shippers’ Daily Delivery Quantities (including under all Supplementary Agreements, Existing Supplementary Agreements and Interruptible Agreements) excluding all Shippers’ Daily Delivery Quantities at Delivery Points where an OBA applies.

 Redetermination of Transmission Fees

-First Gas will determine standard transmission fees annually using its then current Gas Transmission Pricing Methodology (GTPM), in compliance with the then current price-quality path set by the Commerce Commission and, as far as practicable, the Commission’s “Pricing Principles”.
+First Gas will determine standard transmission fees annually using its then current Gas Transmission Pricing Methodology (GTPM), including in compliance with the then current price-quality path set by the Commerce Commission and, as far as practicable, the Commission’s “Pricing Principles”.

-By 30 June each Year, First Gas will notify Shippers and publish on OATIS the standard transmission fees it will use to calculate Transmission Charges in the following Year.
+By 30 June each Year, First Gas will notify Shippers and publish on OATIS the standard transmission fees it will use to calculate DNC Charges in the following Year.

 Transmission Services Invoice

-On or before the 10th Day of each Month (or as soon thereafter as practicable), First Gas shall invoice each Shipper for the Transmission Charges and Non-standard Transmission Charges (if any) payable by that Shipper in respect of the previous (and any prior) Month.
+On or before the 10th Day of each Month (or as soon thereafter as practicable), First Gas shall invoice each Shipper for the Transmission Charges, Non-standard Transmission Charges (if any), Congestion Management Charges, Priority Rights Charges and any other relevant amounts payable by that Shipper in respect of the previous (and any prior) Month.

 Non-Transmission Services Invoice